michaelstingl/figma-preview/README.md

 # figma-preview
-Get rendered *.PNG from Figma node
+Get rendered *.PNG from Figma node using the [Figma API](https://www.figma.com/developers/docs)

 This is only a PoC for local testing.
 It is not recommended to run in production!!!